 - Genital area.
 Lack of oestrogen tends to cause the tissues in and around the vagina to become thinner and drier.
 These changes can take months or years to develop.

-- Osteoporosis (brittle bones) may develop after the menopause.
+- Brittle bones (osteoporosis) may develop after the menopause.
 As you become older, you gradually lose bone tissue.
 Oestrogen helps to protect against bone loss.
 When the oestrogen level falls, the rate of bone loss increases.
-If you lose a lot of bone tissue, then this is called osteoporosis.
+If you lose a lot of bone tissue then this is called osteoporosis.
 It may cause no symptoms.
 However, if you have osteoporosis the bones are less dense and are more likely to break.
 You may break a hip or wrist quite easily after a fall or minor injury.
 Not all women develop osteoporosis after the menopause.
-See separate leaflet called 'Osteoporosis' for more detail.
+See separate leaflet called Osteoporosis for more detail.